-From The Frontlines Of A Sexual Assault Epidemic: Two Therapists Share Stories

-From The Frontlines Of A Sexual Assault Epidemic: Two Therapists Share Stories
+From The Frontlines Of A Sexual Assault Epidemic: 2 Therapists Share Stories

 Nora Baladerian and Karyn Harvey are both psychologists with an unusual specialty — they are among a small number of therapists who treat people with intellectual disabilities who have been the victims of sexual violence.